Nathi

-Nkosinathi Mankayi (born 23 December 1982), professionally known as Nathi, is a South African singer-songwriter and artist.
+Nkosinathi Mankayi (born 23 December 1982), professionally known as Nathi, is a South African singer-songwriter.

 He shot to limelight upon the release of his critically acclaimed song titled "Nomvula" off his triple-platinum debut studio album Buyelekhaya.
 He later released his second album titled Umbulelo Wam on 28 October 2016.
 He is presently signed under Gallo Record Company.

 Early life

 Nkosinathi Mankayi was born among five siblings to a single mother in Mthatha, a small town in Eastern Cape, South Africa.
 He grew up in Maclear, Eastern Cape, South Africa where he was educated and developed an interest in music and drawing.
 In 2006, Nathi was sentenced to 8 years in prison for a 2002 robbery-related crime.
 He was however released after serving 4 years.

 Career

 2008–2014: Early beginnings

 With the aim of pursuing a career in music, Nathi competed and won a local music competition known as "Dare to Dream".
 He had his share of luck in November 2014 after Vusi Nova heard him sing and insisted on featuring him on a song titled "Noma Kanjani", a song that was well received and went on to get massive airplay around South Africa.

 Nathi has one child born in 2017 and a sister who is also a singer.